 Bringing a Spouse or Child

 If you will be accompanied by dependents, you will be fully responsible for their support and additional funds are required.
 The high cost of child care for pre-school children (ages 0-6 years) is not included in the child expenses figures.
-Beginning August 2015, child insurance expenses have a maximum fee for 3 or more children.
+Child insurance expenses have a maximum fee for 3 or more children.

 |Each Additional Child||$3,500 Living||$3,500 Total for each additional child|